ARCHERY SHOOTERS ASSOCIATION

 Semi-Pro Open 50 yards, 290 FPS, Unknown

-ASA membership is required, Pro Certification is optional.
-Anyone who competed in the Semi-Pro class in their most recent year of ASA Pro/Am competition that had at least two top-ten finishes or one top five finish, and earned over $2,000.00 in ASA Pro/Am earnings must compete in Open Pro, Senior Pro or Known 50.
+ASA membership is required.
+Anyone who competed in the Semi-Pro class in their most recent year of ASA Pro/Am competition that had at least two top-ten finishes or one top five finish, and earned over $2,000.00 in ASA Pro/Am earnings must compete in Open Pro, Senior Pro or Known Open Pro.

 AMATEUR – Open to ASA members in good standing.
 For all 45 & 50 yard classes ASA Membership is required.